orbeon/orbeon-forms-doc/form-runner/link-embed/securing.md

 *WARNING: Using an IP filter does not protect access to users who have any kind of access to the host machine.
 For example, a user with rights to `ssh` into that machine will likely be able to connect to Form Runner via HTTP.
 So using an IP filter is only a solution in cases where the servers and network are trusted.*

-## HTTPS and BASIC Authentication
+## HTTPS and BASIC authentication

+### Using HTTPS

-First, the connection between the embedding API and Form Runner uses HTTP or HTTPS.
+The connection between the embedding API and Form Runner uses HTTP or HTTPS.
 As in all cases with HTTP/HTTPS, it is better to use HTTPS so that the connection cannot be snooped on and so that the client knows it is connecting to the desired endpoint.
 To enable HTTPS, just use a URL starting with `https://` in the `form-runner-url` parameter in `web.xml`.
 The server or container on which Form Runner runs must have a proper SSL certificate installed.

+### Using BASIC authentication

+#### Introduction

-Second, Form Runner must know that the request comes from the embedding application and not somebody else.
-For this, one way is to use BASIC HTTP authentication.
-This too can be done in the `form-runner-url` parameter in `web.xml` by adding a username and password to the URL:
+Form Runner must know that the request comes from the embedding application and not somebody else.
+For this, one way is to use [BASIC HTTP authentication](https://en.wikipedia.org/wiki/Basic_access_authentication), a standard HTTP-based way of passing a username and password.

+There are two ways to set username and password using the embedding API:

+- statically, within `web.xml`
+- dynamically, by passing the `Authorization` when calling the API

+#### Statically setting the username and password

+This can be done in the `form-runner-url` parameter in `web.xml` by adding a username and password to the URL:

 ```xml
 <init-param>